Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Sensitivity analysis

 We selected a set of 20 quasicircular nonprecessing systems with eccentricity $e<10^{-4}$ \cite{Scheel:2025jct,Boyle:2019kee} for our numerical analysis, listed in Table~\ref{tab:simulations}.
 These simulations have mass ratios $1.2<q<9$.
 For cases very close to $q=1$, we noticed large differences between the analytical and numerical center of mass charge $\vec{G}$ (as discussed in the previous section).
 Thus we restricted our analysis to $q>1.2$.
 For every simulation, we extracted the gravitational wave strain and Weyl scalars at future null infinity using the public SpECTRE code's CCE module~\cite{Moxon:2020gha,Moxon:2021gbv,spectrecode}.
 This data will be made publicly available in the upcoming SXS Collaboration's CCE catalog.

 \figWindowChoices \figCombinedBoostTransComp

 Our goal is to inspect the sensitivity of the boost and translation fit parameters by varying the window size and its location.
 There are 3 ways to place a window over the inspiral and vary its size, as shown in Fig.~\ref{fig:window-choices}: (1) fixing the start, (2) fixing the center, and (3) fixing the end of the window.
 We consider the inspiral to take place between a simulation's $\texttt{reference\_time}$ (available in the SXS catalog metadata~\cite{Scheel:2025jct}) and the time of the maximum of the $L^{2}$ norm of $h$ across the entire 2-sphere, available through the function $\texttt{max\_norm\_time}$ in the \texttt{scri} package~\cite{boyle_2025_15693419}.
 For the cases of fixing the starting and ending side, we fixed them at $10\%$ (of the inspiral length) away from $\texttt{reference\_time}$ and the $\texttt{max\_norm\_time}$ respectively.
 Then we varied the other end uniformly thus increasing the size of the window.
 For case (2) we found the center of the inspiral using the $\texttt{reference\_time}$ and $\texttt{max\_norm\_time}$, and increased the window size in both directions.
 Thus, the range of window size increases from approximately 500M to 4000M for a typical simulation.
+These choices reduce the contamination from junk radiation and late-merger effects where PN approximations break down, though some residual effects may remain.

 We use the asymptotic Bondi data evolved with CCE for our analysis.
 The center-of-mass charge $\vec{G}$ can be obtained numerically from the asymptotic data as discussed in Section \ref{sec: frame fixing using charges}.
 The boosted center-of-mass charge is computed numerically using Eq.~\eqref{eq:Boosted CoM charge}, Eq.~\eqref{eq:CoM in PN frame}, and Eq.~\eqref{eq:E and J series}.
 The unit vectors parameterizing the orbit are numerically defined as